programminghistorian/jekyll/en/lessons/collaborative-blog-with-jekyll-github.md

 There are three possible next steps, which one you choose depends on how the preview looks and your review of the post.

-<a id="#force-merge-checkbox-use"></a>*Option #1:* If the preview looks correct, you can click on the "Merge pull request" button in the bottom left of the section.
+<span id="#force-merge-checkbox-use"></span>*Option #1:* If the preview looks correct, you can click on the "Merge pull request" button in the bottom left of the section.
 Click the checkbox next to the "Use your administrator privileges to merge this pull request" message that appears, then click the "Confirm merge" button, followed by the "delete branch" button that will appear to the right.
 (Getting rid of branches once we are done with them helps us keep the repository clean, as we may have multiple branches open at one time that are being actively worked on.)

 {% include figure.html filename="groupblogging-delete-branch-PR-done.png" caption="Screenshot showing deleting branch after pull request" %}